solana-foundation/solana-improvement-documents/proposals/0047-syscall-to-get-last-restart-slot.md

 ## Backwards Compatibility

 The programs using the new syscall could not be used on solana version which does not implement this feature.
-Existing programs which do not use this feature are not impacted at all.
+Existing programs that do not use this feature are not impacted at all.